-Our ViaSat-3 class satellites are our third-generation, high-capacity Ka-band satellite design and are designed to further improve the speed, availability and cost-efficiency of our proprietary Ka-band satellite network.
+Our ViaSat-3 class satellites are our third-generation, high-capacity Ka-band satellite design and are expected to further improve the speed, availability and cost-efficiency of our proprietary Ka-band satellite network.
 The satellites will have significantly greater data capacity and geographic coverage than our second-generation ViaSat-2 satellite.
 Our third-generation satellite design has enhanced ability to flexibly and dynamically allocate capacity by service, time and geography, allowing us to allocate our satellite capacity to markets where bandwidth usage demands and returns are highest.
-We have three ViaSat-3 class satellites under construction: the first is intended to cover the Americas, the second to cover the EMEA region, and the third to cover the Asia Pacific (APAC) region.
-We are making good progress on our ViaSat-3 constellation, but the spikes in COVID-19 between the end of calendar year 2020 and early calendar year 2021 have led to intermittent supply chain and labor availability challenges as we work to complete the payload for the first ViaSat-3 satellite.
-While we were able to offset some of these impacts with schedule gains in other areas, at this time we continue to target an early calendar year 2022 launch of the ViaSat-3 (Americas) satellite.
+The first ViaSat-3 class satellite is intended to cover the Americas, the second to cover the EMEA region, and the third to cover the Asia Pacific (APAC) region.
+We are continuing to make good progress on our ViaSat-3 constellation despite delays experienced as a result of the impact of COVID-19 on supply chains and labor availability challenges since the latter part of calendar year 2020.
+The upcoming launch of the ViaSat-3 (Americas) satellite is anticipated to support the commencement of commercial service on the satellite in the fourth quarter of fiscal year 2023, based on the current target launch date.
+The actual launch date of the satellite will be dependent on the completion of deliverables by our contract manufacturers, subcontractors and other third-party service providers, available launch windows and other variables.